 The far-flung location of the island nation (actually two islands) and the fact that it is surrounded by the Pacific Ocean is the key.
 Test people coming in, make sure they don’t have the virus and they’re home free.
 If they test positive they are quarantined for two weeks.
 New Zealanders who travel outside the country are okay with that.

 In March, only 90 people tested positive for the virus, but Prime Minister Jacinda Ardern locked down the country immediately.

 “Go hard and go early,” she said at the time, and it has paid off.
 New Zealand has avoided a widespread outbreak.
 New cases plummeted from a peak of 90 a day to just five this week.
 There have been 13 deaths — 0.00026 percent of the population.

 “We have the opportunity to do something no other country has achieved — elimination of the virus,” Ardern said.
 “But it will continue to need our five million people behind it.”

 Five million plus one aging writer from Upstate New York.

-[With notes from an AP story]
+[With notes from AP]